pink-junkjard/hyperfiddle/README.md

 More about this later in this document.

+<http://hyperfiddle.net/> is our reference app, and reference I/O runtime implementation backed by Datomic.
+The hyperfiddle cloud runtime also integrates with cloud infrastructure such as <https://auth0.com/>, scaling, server side rendering, caching & CDN.
+You should use this until you outgrow it, and then eject your app and selfhost for total control.

 At a high level, you will have a few ways to approach your application engine:

 * use <http://hyperfiddle.net/> and don't think about it until later
-* self-host the same application engine that hyperfiddle.net uses (e.g. run our docker containers)
+* self-host the same application engine that hyperfiddle.net uses (e.g. run our docker containers with your API keys)
-* Use our I/O runtime but fork our application engine, you'll need to handle things like auth, security, caching
+* Use our I/O runtime but fork our application engine, to control things like auth, security, caching
 * Write your own I/O runtime and application engine, e.g. backed by [DataScript](https://github.com/tonsky/datascript), [Datsync](https://github.com/metasoarous/datsync), [FactUI](https://github.com/arachne-framework/factui)

 ## Status

 <http://hyperfiddle.net/>, our reference app & cloud platform, works great.
+The UI will evolve over time but the application engine is pretty baked.

 In a few weeks, you will be able to run hypercrud outside of hyperfiddle.net as outlined above.
 We're working on that right now.
 To be notified when it is ready, subscribe to the developer mailing list: <https://groups.google.com/forum/#!forum/hypercrud>